Events

 Confusing Fall Warblers

-Instructor: Wendy Rihner
+Presenter Wendy Rihner

 Ask even the best of birders, and they will admit that warblers in the fall can be a real test of their identification skills.
 While many birders prefer spring migration because many warblers are decked out in their colorful breeding plumage, identifying those once-brightly colored warblers in the fall presents a real challenge for beginning birders.